robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “I know.”
 I permitted myself the smallest grin.
 “It suits you, though.
 Tell me if you hate it.”

-He looked at me as if I’d handed him something he didn’t what to do with.
+He looked at me as if I’d handed him something he didn’t know what to do with.
 Then he was gone, swallowed by the tide of students.

 I stayed in the doorway a moment longer, staring at the place he’d vacated.
 He had looked at me as if I could explain what was real.